eduvpn/documentation/README.md

 and that you are using NAT.
 If you use publicly routable IP adresses you do not need to enable masquerading.

-In the example below the configurations were modified to also add `tcp/1194` to be allowed through the firewall and enable routing with public IP ranges.
+In the example below the configurations were modified to enable routing with public IP ranges.
 The firewall is configured in such a way that only the clients can initiate a connection, it is not possible to run a service on a client IP.
 If this is required, forwarding should be explicitly allowed from `eth0` to `tun0`, like this for IPv4, it is similar for IPv6:

     -A FORWARD -i eth0 -o tun0 -d 11.22.33.0/23 -j ACCEPT